 When the side stand is down and with the bike in neutral gear, you do not have to pull in the clutch lever when starting.
 However, the bike will not start if the side stand is down with a gear selected.

-When stopping the bike and planning to put down the side stand, it is a pain in the butt.
-You have to be a bit of a contortionist to get your left boot behind the left foot peg, either using the heel or bending your foot around to get your toe on the stand to press it down.
-I ended up using my heel, but with difficulty - not good.
+When stopping the bike and planning to put down the side stand, you have to be a bit of a contortionist to get your left boot behind the left foot peg, either using the heel or bending your foot around to get your toe on the stand to press it down.
+I ended up using my heel, but with difficulty.
 The problem for me is that the side stand pin is more to the rear of the bike in comparison to the left foot peg, so I have to turn much more to my left and look down to see where the side stand pin is.
-This is different to my sports bike where the side stand pin is further forward and I can just

 Fortunately, standing at the left side of the bike, my (optional) centre stand is a breeze to put my right foot down on and with relative ease, haul the bike backwards and up onto the centre stand.